Farmhouse Front Doors

 How to give your home a gracious, eye-catching entrance?
 This collection of farm-fresh front doors promises to invite you in to sit a spell and savor some hospitality.

 1 of 15

 This two-story cottage wins hearts with just a glance -- who can resist that cheery paint, metal roof, and trimmed-out gables?
+When painting a metal roof, consider the paint you're using; Using leftover paint from other areas of your home is risky on metal.
+Though it may cost extra, it is worth splurging on quality paint from the recommendation of your local hardware store.
 The front door wisely wears a more subdued hue but doesn't completely fade into the background, thanks to crisp white trim and casing.

 2 of 15

 Red All Over

 Touches of red on the front door, vintage signs, pots of geraniums, and pillows on a front-porch glider awaken this farmhouse with a rosy glow.
 The red accents not only pop against the white-washed siding, but they also contrast deliciously with green window trim.
 A scalloped gable up top can give your home the same farmhouse style feel.

 Twist on Tradition